Books and authors:

 The two most delicious drinks are red wine and vanilla milkshakes.

-But not at the same time!
+But don't drink them at the same time!

 The two most delicious foods are Israeli-style salad and snitzel